top of page

 Over the years, CEPS has worked tirelessly to successfully advocate for local school funding to augment the basic support provided by the state of California.
 Consequently, our kids now benefit from an additional $38,000,000 annually allocated to the school district.

 Some of these annual funds are locked in through binding voter approval.
 However, other monies are renewable at regular intervals by the District and the City of Santa Monica.
-CEPS recently lobbied successfully for the renewal of the facilities contract with the City, providing $10,000,000 per year.
-We will be vigilant and proactive as the contracts for the disbursement of sales and use taxes to the District are due for renewal in the future.
+In the past, CEPS has lobbied successfully for the renewal of the facilities contract with the City, providing $10,000,000 per year.
+We now enter a critical time as the Master Facilities Use Agreement expires in 2027 and the deal to send half of the proceeds from GS/GSH and Y/YY sales and use tax measures to the school district must be extended in 2028.
+CEPS remains engaged and vigilant in advocating for these funds, which are so important to our schools.
+We are pleased to note that all of the City Council candidates endorsed by CEPS have agreed to continue this vital revenue stream and have expressed their commitment to our public school children.

 Voters